 Surgeons and Anesthesiologists – BMI Supplements for Morbidly Obese Patients

-- Only one supplement may be claimed per patient per day by each of the primary surgeon and the primary anesthesiologist.
+- Only one supplement may be claimed per patient per day by each primary Surgeon and the primary Anesthesiologist.
 If more than one eligible surgical service is provided, claim the supplement associated with the highest value surgical service.

-- The weight, height and BMI of the patient must be included with your claim and documented in the OR report.
+- The patient’s weight, height, and BMI must be included with your claim and documented in the OR report.

-- For hysterectomy services, the BMI supplement may not be claimed in conjunction with claims for Tariff 4620.
+- For hysterectomy services, claiming the BMI supplement may not be in conjunction with claims for Tariff 4620.

 - After Hours or Out of Hours Premiums do not apply to BMI supplements.